Fenny Stratford railway station: Marston Vale line

+Future

+In its November 2025 update, the East West Rail company announced an intention close Fenny Stratford station, to release space for full two track operation to Bletchley.

 Location

 The station is on Watling Street near its junction with Aylesbury Street.
 The nearest post-code is MK2 2XE.
 In the chainage notation traditionally used on the railway, it is 1 mi 1 ch from Bletchley station on the line to Bedford.